eugenius1/eugenius1.github.io/_drafts/my-investing-journey-1-the-awakening.md

-In **France**, there is the _Plan d'Épargne en Actions_ ([**PEA**](https://www.economie.gouv.fr/particuliers/plan-epargne-actions-pea)) that typically has a 5-year lock-in period, has lower or no tax but still subject to social security contributions ([17.2%](https://www.service-public.fr/particuliers/vosdroits/F22449)).
+In **France**, there is the _Plan d'Épargne en Actions_ ([**PEA**](https://www.economie.gouv.fr/particuliers/plan-epargne-actions-pea)) that typically has a 5-year lock-in period, has lower or no tax but still subject to social security contributions ([17.2%](https://www.service-public.fr/particuliers/vosdroits/F22449)) at withdrawal.
 If withdrawing early, tax is exempt under certain conditions such as starting a business or retirement, otherwise gains are taxed at [12.8%](https://www.service-public.fr/particuliers/vosdroits/F22449).
 One big drawback with these accounts in France is they limit to investing in companies registered in the European Economic Area (EEA)